khabardaar/khabardaar.github.io/content/episode/mard-ko-dard-nahi-hota.md

 Episode 46: In this encore presentation, a look at [Mard Ko Dard Nahi Hota](https://www.youtube.com/watch?v=jb0-Mw_V_bA), directed by Vasan Bala, starring Abhimanyu Dassani, Radhika Madan and Gulshan Devaiah.

-Also introduing a new segment called Filmi Funde.
-In this inaugral version - a conversation with Karan Kulkarni, the music director for Mard Ko Dard Nahi Hota, about three songs from the film.
+Also introducing a new segment called Filmi Funde.
+In this inaugural version - a conversation with Karan Kulkarni, the music director for Mard Ko Dard Nahi Hota, about three songs from the film.

 Music: Bollywood Blades by Professor Kliq